Letaali/QoL_mod/README.md

 -Copy Three Random Spells fix.
 This spell didn't always create 3 copies like promised, because of draw in the middle of the cast.
 It now gets 3 random spells first and then calls them.

 -Ruby fix.
 A cosmetic reward wasn't being awarded reliably, it should work better now.

--Healder drone fix.
-Hiisi base was supposed to rarely spawn healer drones, but a typo prevented it.

 -Crystal key fix.
 Fixed an issue where losing a crystal key that had listened to a music machine would lock you out of the quest.